 Following the Great Awakening, which produced a deep-seated sense of Faith in so many Americans prior to the Revolutionary War, as the new nation organized itself around its new national identity, it realized something unique was taking place.
 A genuine religious pluralism had taken root.
-That was very different from the centuries of conflict that marked the Europe they or their ancestors came from.
+That was very different from the centuries of conflict that marked the Europe their ancestors had come from.

 There are several reasons for the religious pluralism of the United States.
-But when we speak of pluralism at that point in history, let’s make sure what we mean is a lack of the establishment of a specific Christian denomination as the National or Federal Church.
-18th C pluralism didn’t include other major world religions.
+But when we speak of pluralism at that point in history, let’s make sure what we mean is a lack of the establishment of a specific Christian denomination as a National or Federal Church.
+18th Century pluralism didn’t extend to other major religions.
 There were no Buddhist or Hindu temples; no Islamic mosques nor Shinto shrines.
 Americans were Christians, if not of the committed stripe, at least nominally.

-The first reason for the religious pluralism of the US was the immigration into the colonies after 1690.
-It brought a mixture of people with various faiths so that no one of them was dominant.
-The Quakers who settled Pennsylvania opposed a formal church structure which prevented the rise of a State church there.
+The first reason for the religious pluralism of the US was immigration after 1690.
+It brought a mixture of people with various faiths so that no group was dominant.
+The Quakers of Pennsylvania opposed a formal church structure which prevented the rise of a State church there.
 Please note this: While the first Amendment prohibited the FEDERAL govt from establishing a National Church, there was no ban on the States establishing a State Church.
 Several states in fact HAD State churches.
 But the Quaker dominance of Pennsylvania resisted an established church.
 Their presence in New Jersey contributed to the religious mixture in that colony, and Pennsylvania’s control over Delaware during most of the colonial period meant freedom of religion there as well.
-The French Huguenots took refuge in several colonies.
-Having suffered brutal persecution in Europe, they had no desire to persecute others.
+French Huguenots took refuge in several colonies.
+Having suffered brutal persecution back home, they had no desire to persecute others.

-A 2nd influence favoring religious pluralism was that many of the colonies were Proprietary, meaning it was a business venture.
-For the sake of the business, religious feuds needed to be tamped down lest they prove a distraction to the profitability of the colony.
-Even in those colonies where a specific church or denomination was favored, the large numbers of people of others faiths meant the requirement to get along for the greater good.
+A second influence favoring religious pluralism was that many of the colonies were Proprietary, meaning they were business ventures.
+For the sake of the business, religious feuds needed to be tamped down lest they prove a distraction to the colony’s profitability.
+Even where a specific church or denomination was favored, large numbers of people from others faiths meant the requirement to get along for the greater good.

-3rd, the revivals we looked at in the last episode proved a leveling influence throughout the colonies.
-They crossed denominational lines like there was no distinction whatever.
-Revival-preacher & promoters universally stressed the equality of all in the sight of God.
+Third, the revivals we looked at in the last episode proved a leveling influence.
+They crossed denominational lines as if there was no distinction whatever.
+Revival preachers and promoters universally stressed the equality of all in the sight of God.

-4th, the Western frontier was another leveler.
+Fourth, the Western frontier was another leveler.
 Pioneers were self-reliant individualists or they didn’t survive.
-And in case you haven’t noticed, rugged individualism and religious institutionalism don’t mix.
-Frontiersmen were suspicious of & opposed to attempts by them City-folk back East asserting their will over the Frontier – in any form, including dictating what church would be built where & led by who.
+In case you haven’t noticed, rugged individualism and religious institutionalism don’t mix.
+Frontiersmen were suspicious of and opposed to attempts by them City-folk back East asserting their will over the Frontier – in any form, including dictating what church would be built where and led by who.

-5th, following the revivals of the 18th C, spiritual apathy began to grow once more.
-The churches that had filled during the GA, began to empty.
-And without new ministers in training, it meant more and more churches were left without gifted leaders.
-And let me be clear, while the Frontier resisted Eastern denominations reaching into their realm, they still wanted their own churches.
+Fifth, following the revivals of the 18th century, spiritual apathy began to grow once more.
+The churches that had filled during the Great Awakening began to empty.
+And without new ministers in training, it meant more churches were left without gifted leaders.
+Let me be clear—While the Frontier resisted Eastern denominations reaching into their realm, they still wanted their own churches.
 But the rapid evolution of the Western Frontier meant churches weren’t built or manned quickly enough.
 The Frontier became a largely unchurch region.
-In proportion to the population, probably more than anywhere else in Christendom during the first third of the 18th C, the Western frontier of the British colonies was the least churched.
+In proportion to the population, probably more than anywhere else in Christendom during the first third of the 18th century, the Western frontier of the British colonies was the least churched.

-6th, The philosophy natural rights that had been percolating for a couple Cs and had coalesced during the Enlightenment began to influence many.
-One of the rights people came to accept was the privilege of deciding what religion they’d follow.
+Sixth, the philosophy of natural rights percolating for a couple of centuries coalesced during the Enlightenment.
+It now began to influence many.
+One of those natural rights people came to accept was the privilege of deciding what religion they’d follow.
 John Locke’s Letters on Toleration argued for the separation of church and state and a voluntary religious affiliation for any and all.
-Most leaders of the generation that saw the American Revolutionary, such as Thomas Jefferson, were enamored with this philosophy, and were active in bringing down the church establishment in Virginia soon after the new nation won its independence.
+Most leaders of the generation that saw the American Revolutionary, such as Thomas Jefferson, were enamored with this philosophy and were active in bringing down the church establishment in Virginia soon after the new nation won its independence.

 When the Revolution began, the Anglican church suffered greatly because many of its ministers remained Loyalists who supported England.
 When the war was over, there were few Anglican ministers left in the country and many churches had been destroyed.

 In all, the disestablishment of religion seemed a foregone conclusion in the United States.
 With the founding of the new nation, one after another, State churches toppled.
-The last to go was Congregationalism in New Hampshire, Connecticut, & Massachusetts in the first half of the 19th C.
+The last to go was Congregationalism in New Hampshire, Connecticut, and Massachusetts in the first half of the 19th century.

-So, if there was so much religious diversity and agitation against an established Church during the 18th C, what were the attitudes of the different denominations toward the Revolution?
+So à IF there was so much religious diversity and agitation against an established Church during the 18th century, what were the attitudes of the different denominations toward the Revolution?

-As just noted, Anglicans in the Church of England were divided, but seem to have been dominated by a loyalist majority.
-In the N, Anglicans leaned heavily toward the loyalist cause.
-In the S, many of the great planters, men like Washington, favored the Revolutionary cause.
+As noted, Anglicans in the Church of England were divided, but dominated by a loyalist majority.
+In the north, Anglicans leaned heavily toward the loyalist cause.
+In the south, many of the great planters, men like George Washington, favored the Revolutionary cause.
 Congregationalists gave enthusiastic support to the Revolution, their ministers preached fervent sermons favoring of the patriot cause.

-Presbyterians leaned toward the patriot cause in a continuation of the old conflict back home between themselves and the Anglicans.
-Presbyterian John Witherspoon, was a signer of the Articles of Confederation and the only clergyman to sign the Declaration of Independence.
+Presbyterians leaned that way as well in a continuation of the old conflict back home between themselves and Anglicans.
+Presbyterian John Witherspoon, was a signer of the Articles of Confederation, the only clergyman to sign the Declaration of Independence.
 Lutherans also supported the Revolution under the leadership of the Muhlenbergs.
 Though divided, Roman Catholics were generally patriots.

 Baptists supported the Revolution because they felt the cause of separation of church and state was at stake.
 They believed a British victory would bring a round of new political control and a tightening on the religious scene.